Johnathan Campbell2023-01-18T16:21:06+00:00

 A promising batting all-rounder in his own right, Campbell has been treading his own path towards professional cricket in recent years, culminating with his first-class debut for the Rangers, with whom he captained throughout the current 2019/20 Logan Cup campaign.

-Campbell enjoyed a fine domestic summer, producing notable performances throughout the Logan Cup, to finish with 308 runs at 28 alongside 7 wickets at 31.71.
+Campbell enjoyed a fine domestic maiden summer, producing notable performances throughout the Logan Cup, to finish with 308 runs at 28 alongside 7 wickets at 31.71.

 A charismatic and energetic individual, Campbell is a talented all-rounder, who bats in the middle-order and bowls leg-spin.
 A player with an incredibly high work ethic and astute cricketing brain, Campbell has honed his skills by playing cricket in South Africa, England, Scotland, and Afghanistan.